DeepRLCourse/DeepRLCourse.github.io/docs/homeworks/week1.md

+---
+description: Welcome to the first homework assignment of the Deep Reinforcement Learning course!
+We are excited to see you apply the concepts learned in the lectures and workshops.
+---

-# Week 1: Introduction to RL
+# HW1: Introduction to RL

 Welcome to the first homework assignment of the Deep Reinforcement Learning course!
 We are excited to see you apply the concepts learned in the lectures and workshops.